rjbs/rjbs.github.io/_talks/perl5-debugger/index.md

 ---
 title: "The Perl 5 Debugger: Wuh?"
-description: "Understanding and using the Perl 5 debugger."
+description: "how to use the perl 5 debugger, which is useful but mysterious"
 video_url: "https://www.youtube.com/watch?v=LtAGbUYTnR0"
 date: 1978-12-24
 ---